 Nebula xTreme DX Commander 18m Antenna Kit

-Building on the success of the original DX Commander Classic, I am proud to launch the 18m eXtreme which delivers all HF bands from 80m through 6m (and 4m) in a vertical package with a price/performance curve, unrivalled by any other antenna on the market that will achieve more DX, great reception and instant band-hopping.
+Building on the success of the original DX Commander Classic, we have launched the giant 18m eXtreme which delivers all HF bands from 80m through 6m (and 4m as it happens) in a vertical package with a price/performance curve, unrivalled by any other antenna on the market that will achieve fast and instant band-hopping.

 For 2 x VFO radios, you can use this same antenna on two bands at the same time, tuned and ready.
 There are no control wires, no moving parts – and no circuitry to go wrong.

-The eXtreme Nebula kit is shipped in two boxes, 1) the very large eXtreme DXC telescopic pole, which extends to around 17.5m in length and 2) the kit of parts.
-Worldwide shipping.
+The eXtreme Nebula kit is shipped world-wide in two boxes, 1) the very large eXtreme DXC telescopic pole, which extends to around 17.5m in length and 2) the kit of parts.

 18m Telescopic Pole

 Weighing in at a hefty 6kg, this 12-section telescopic thick-walled pole is genuinely a monster.
 The base has the customary DX Commander screw cap, albeit MUCH bigger than the 10m Classic.
-The screw threads are large enough to easily accept the ground plate with ease.
+The screw threads are large enough to accept the ground plate with ease.
 Base of the pole is 73mm.
-The top of the pole has an optional plastic loop (in the box) which users may use to attach the 80m element through.
-Glue not provided but any super-glue will work.
+The top of the pole has a plastic loop to attach the 80m element through.

 The box of components includes the following:

-The DX Commander Ground Plate in 3mm thick laser cut 5251 alloy, with the SO239 tab machine bent to 90 degrees and 15 holes, pre-tapped for ground lugs.
+The DX Commander Ground Plate in 3mm thick laser cut 5251 alloy, with the hole for SO239 assembly (supplied) and 15 holes, pre-tapped for ground lugs.
 Use up to 8 radial wires per fork connector and you could even double up on fork connectors to deliver a mind blowing 240 radials.

 The Driven Plate, again in 3mm 5251 alloy, laser cut with holes spacings to allow a selection of elements, as required.
 Choose 2 elements for say 80m and 60m.
-Choose a triangular pattern for a low-band special, say 80m, 60m and 40m.
+Perhaps a low-band special, say 80m, 60m and 40m.
 Perhaps an equidistant 4-hole pattern in-built into the template for folks who only want to run 4-elements, perhaps 80m, 40m, 30m and 20m.
 And finally, for those brave enough, run all six elements to give you the whole orchestra from 80m through to 6m.

 The kit comes with five x 10mm thick natural UHMWPE plates.
-The 4 main plates are a massive 180mm in diameter.
-Each of the plates have different hole sizes to fit snugly on the pole at just the right point and all plates can be used as guying points, should the user want to protect their investment from even the stormiest of weather.
+The 4 main plates are a massive 180mm in diameter and thick too.
+Each of the plates have different hole patterns to fit snugly on the pole at just the right point.
+All the plates can be used as guying points should the user want to protect their investment from even the stormiest of weather.
 The fifth plate, near the top is 75mm in diameter and allows for a connection point for the 80m fold-over as well as the 60m spreader or 20m as a 5/8 element.

 100m 2mm Mastrant guying cable is also included in the kit to allow builders to guy their antenna at three heights with a radius of 5m.
 Guy stakes need to be sourced locally.